prismicio/prismic-gatsby/packages/gatsby-source-prismic/docs/migrating-from-v3-to-v4.md

 In V4, using those API helpers will still return the relevant nodes, but little to no data transformations will be available.
-Instead, you will receive something that mostly matches exactly what is returned by Prismic REST API.
+Instead, you will receive something that mostly matches what is returned by Prismic's REST API.
 Rich Text fields, for example, would not include `html` or `text` fields.

 To get the same data you would receive in a GraphQL query while in `gatsby-node.js`, replace `getNodes` and `getNodesByType` with a GraphQL query.

 ```diff
 // gatsby-node.js